 Captain Cook believed that he discovered a sea passage on the Feast of Whitsun (Pentecost).
 The day falls seven Sundays after Easter.
 There were no International Date Line calculations at the time.
 In reality, it was Whit Monday because of the time difference.
 Consequently, he named the area “Whitsunday Islands Passage” in his HMS Endeavour journal.

 Hamilton Island is the sailing and holiday hub of the Whitsundays.
 It has an airport, shops, and excellent restaurants.
 Additionally, there are lively bars and even a small zoo.
 Therefore, it’s no surprise that it is the go-to sailing and holiday destination for Australians and visitors from all over the world.
 Accommodation is on offer from the height of luxury to the more affordable – including on a yacht.
 Also, every type of watersport is here; sailing, kayaking, snorkelling, and jet skiing.
-Plus, of course, the perfect opportunity to dive the Great Barrier Reef.
+Plus, of course, the perfect opportunity to dive into the Great Barrier Reef.

 The marina sits next to the Yacht Club.
-It is the perfect spot to base yourself or start from when exploring the Whitsundays and the Great Barrier Reef.
+It is the perfect spot to base yourself or start from exploring the Whitsundays and the Great Barrier Reef.
 There are 205 berths, catering for every type of vessel from a small yacht to a superyacht.
 The marina offers protection in bad weather, and the facilities are first-class.
 Sailing is one of the things that Australians do best.

 British Open winner Peter Thomson designed Hamilton Island Golf Club.
 The course and clubhouse are on a dedicated small island, a short boat ride from Hamilton.
 It is an18-hole, par 71, championship course with unbeatable sea views.